jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This contest started in 1970 when our civilization left the Industrial Age and entered the Internet Age.

 The owners of industrial age technology don't want you holding advanced tools like Netflix.
 There's a simple reason.
 Gatekeeping access to thinks like movies, education, and insurance is very profitable.
-That's why many Industrial Age power brokers are working hard to antagonize all future upgrades.
-These "Darth Blockbusters" want society's levers of power all to themselves.
+Keeping our society in the Industrial Age keeps those who control the Industrial Age technology in power.
+That's why these Industrial power brokers are working hard to antagonize all future upgrades.
+These "Darth Blockbusters" want society's Internet Age levers of power all to themselves.

 Happily, many internet geeks, hackers, and innovators have been fighting Darth Blockbuster's gatekeeping and antagonism for years.
-The open-source community alone has made hundreds of thousands of tools that already empower the middle-class to live a better life.
+The open-source community alone has made hundreds of thousands of tools that already empower the middle-class to live a better life with tools like Android, Linux, and yes, even Netflix uses open-source software.
 But, these protagonists can't keep fighting your battles for you.
 Main Street must jump into the fight.

 There is no debate.
 The story is simple, and the morality is clear.
-We must upgrade our society now.
+We must upgrade our society to the Internet Age now.

 If we don't, this pandemic only foreshadows a much more terrible storm to come.
 Every year, month, and day we delay our evolution only makes our technology, tools, and culture more outdated.
-Responding to and preventing horrible events like depressions, storms, wars, and pandemics like COVID-19, will only get harder if we keep using Darth Blockbuster's Industrial Age technology.
+Responding to and preventing horrible events like depressions, hurricanes, climate change, wars, and pandemics like COVID-19, will only get harder if we keep using Darth Blockbuster's Industrial Age technology.

 I've heard some people say this pandemic was planned or an attack of some kind.
 Even if it was, that's all the more reason we should have been prepared for it.
 Life doesn't have an umpire who decides what's fair.
 Our country is either ready for _whatever_ comes next, or we aren't.